AbdMamun1999/to-do-app/README.md

 # Technologies Used
-This app is built using React.js, Tailwind css, Redux-tookit,
+This app is built using React.js, Tailwind css, Redux-tookit,React-icons and react-hot-toast

 # Using tool
 This app is built using vite